Learn how to build an iOS application that can claim an mDoc via OID4VCI

 which should be handled by your wallet application.

-As the user is redirected to redirectUri
+As the user is redirected to the configured redirectUri

-, the issuer sends the issued mDocs to your wallet
+, the issuer sends the issued mDocs to your

-application.
+wallet application.
 The SDK then processes the received credentials and validates them against the

 ISO/IEC 18013-5:2021 standard.
 Credentials who meet